RidhaC/Basic-Net-Scanner/README.md

 # Network Scanner

-A command-line tool for analyzing hosts on a network using various scanning techniques including ICMP echo requests, TCP port scanning, and ARP scanning.
-This tool is designed for network administrators and security professionals to assess network configurations and identify potential vulnerabilities.
+A command-line based tool that helps you analyze hosts and services on a network using multiple scan techniques.
+It's built for system administrators and cybersecurity professionals to evaluate network configurations and identify potential risks.

 ## Features

--   **ICMP Echo Request (Ping) Scanning**: Quickly check the availability of hosts.
+- **ICMP Ping Sweep**: Detect live hosts via ICMP echo requests.
--   **TCP Port Scanning**: Identify open ports and services running on a host.
+- **TCP Port Scanning**: Reveal open ports and detect running services.
--   **ARP Network Scanning**: Discover devices on a local network.
+- **ARP Discovery**: Identify devices on the local subnet using ARP.
--   **Configurable Scan Types and Timeouts**: Customize scans to suit your needs.
+- **Flexible Scan Modes and Timeouts**: Run quick scans or deep assessments with custom timeouts.
--   **Support for Port Ranges**: Scan specific ports or entire ranges.
+- **Port Selection and Ranges**: Specify individual ports or port ranges to scan.
--   **Detailed Scan Results Output**: Get comprehensive information about each scan.
+- **Clear, Detailed Output**: View structured and informative scan results.

 ## Requirements

--   **Python 3.6 or higher**: Ensure you have the correct version of Python installed.
+- **Python 3.6+**: Ensure Python is properly installed.
--   **Scapy 2.5.0 or higher**: Required for packet crafting and network interactions.
+- **Scapy >= 2.5.0**: Used for crafting and sending packets.
--   **Root/Administrator Privileges**: Necessary for raw socket operations.
+- **Root/Admin Access**: Necessary for certain operations involving raw sockets.

 ## Installation